kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 ### Status and recovery

+The LWS carries the restart-count map.
 The retained leader carries an exhausted-state annotation and a cleanup finalizer.
-The finalizer clears the current revision and replica count before manual leader deletion completes.
-If the LWS itself no longer exists, the Pod controller removes the finalizer without attempting counter cleanup.
+Deleting that leader is the explicit per-group recovery action: the finalizer clears the current revision and replica count before deletion completes.
+LWS cannot reliably distinguish a human-issued deletion from eviction or another external deletion, so any external deletion of the retained leader starts a new recovery epoch.

+Deleting the LWS is workload teardown, not group recovery.
+Once the LWS has a deletion timestamp, the Pod controller removes the retained leader's cleanup finalizer without changing restart counts or issuing another `RecreateGroup`.

 Readiness alone does not clear suppression or reset the budget.
 This prevents a workload that briefly becomes ready before failing again from bypassing the